 Step 5 – Troubleshooting

-Your top elastic thread breaks when shirring is stretched: loosen your top thread tension.
+Your top elastic thread breaks when shirring is stretched: Loosen your top thread tension at the top of your machine.

-Your fabric has not shrunk quite enough: increase your stitch length and/or wind your bobbin tighter.
+Your fabric has not shrunk quite enough: Increase your stitch length and/or wind your bobbin tighter.
+Try your longest stitch length.

-Your fabric has barely shrunk at all, fabric is not stretching, and/or elastic thread is not straight: tighten your bobbin tension by turning the screw on your bobbin case to the right.
-I would advise doing this at about ¼” turn increments at a time.
+Your fabric has barely shrunk at all, the fabric is not stretching, and/or elastic thread is not straight: Tighten your bobbin tension by turning the screw on your bobbin case to the right.
+I would advise doing this at about ¼” turn increments.

 After evaluating your first test run, change your machine settings following the troubleshooting guide above.
 Prep and sew another fabric square, repeating steps 1 and 4.